Skip to main content

 • Research

-Our research on bees is divided between three emphases.
+Our research on bees is divided between two main emphases.
 In the first emphasis, we work to improve managed honey bee health by conducting research projects focused on honey bee husbandry, including honey bee colony disease/pest management, nutrition, and toxicology.
 Second, we attempt to understand wild honey bee ecology and genetic diversity/structure in an effort to sustain honey bee populations through informed conservation efforts.
-Third, we maintain an active research program focused on integrated crop pollination though which we investigate native pollinator ecology and management while improving crop pollination and ecosystem services.

 • Extension

-We communicate the findings from our research programs to various targeted audiences via three multifaceted extension programs.
-In the first program, we work to improve the sustainability of beekeeping by recruiting and training new beekeepers and providing cutting-edge educational opportunities for seasoned beekeepers, both domestically and internationally.
-We also invest in educational efforts aimed at helping growers improve crop productivity by adopting and implementing integrated crop pollination practices.
-Finally, we serve as a source of bee-related information for people from all around the world and from all walks of life.
+We communicate the findings from our research programs to various targeted audiences via multifaceted extension programs.
+We work to improve the sustainability of beekeeping by recruiting and training new beekeepers and providing cutting-edge educational opportunities for seasoned beekeepers, both domestically and internationally.
+We also serve as a source of bee-related information for people from all around the world and from all walks of life.

 Back to People